 Aww.
 Such a lovely story that would be made into a Hollywood movie!

-We were now ready for our afternoon of fun on the sand dunes of Middle Island.
-Who would have known hidden behind the coastal scrub were 35m high sand boarding planes?
+We were now ready for our afternoon of fun on the towering dunes of Middle Island.
+Who would have known that hidden behind the coastal scrub were 35m high sand boarding planes?

 Because of the slight chill in the air and water, we opted out of skimming out across the water in a grand finale and instead stopped on the sand flat at the bottom of the hill.